ses4255/Versatile-OCR-Program/planned_features.md

 Since the project integrates multiple APIs, all new components will be thoroughly tested to ensure stability before release.

 This update is scheduled for an upcoming version.

+**Full local pipeline support (no API key needed)** Currently, some components (e.g. OpenAI, MathPix) rely on external APIs.
+The final goal is to replace all of them with local alternatives.
+Planned replacements include:

+  •	Tesseract or TrOCR for general OCR

+  •	Pix2Struct, Donut, or DocTR for document layout analysis

+  •	CLIP or similar models for image-text semantic alignment

+  •	LLaMA, Gemma, Mistral, Phi, etc. for reasoning and QA

+**Prompt injection prevention & hallucination mitigation** To reduce risks from prompt injection and hallucinations common in LLMs, the system will adopt structured improvements:

+  •	Input/output validation with JSON Schema or Pydantic

+  •	Isolated inference per module and context separation

+  •	Fact-checking pass to detect and filter hallucinated output

+  •	Structural prompt design separating instruction from data

+  •	Offline-friendly deployment

+A fully self-contained version with all models and dependencies bundled will be released, allowing secure use in air-gapped or sensitive environments.